What is Diabetes mellitus?

 The diagnosis of diabetes is based on testing your blood sugar level in one of three ways.
 Firstly, if your ‘fasting’ blood glucose level is too high (above 7.8 mmol/l) that means your insulin isn’t working.
 Secondly, if you eat something sweet – the equivalent of the sugar in a can of fizzy drink – and 2 hours later your blood glucose is above 11 mmol/l then you’re diagnosed with diabetes.

 A more sensitive test is a measure of your ‘long-term’ blood sugar levels.
 Every time your blood sugar levels goes too high, creating blood sugar ‘spikes’, your red blood cells get a little more sugar coated.
-This is measured as Glycosylated Haemoglobin, meaning sugar-coated red blood cells.
+This is measured as Glycosylated Haemoglobin is the protein that is found in red blood cells.
+It contains iron and is responsible for carrying oxygen from the lungs to the…, meaning sugar-coated red blood cells.
 This is also called HbA1c and is an example of an AGE – a messed up molecule that can cause immense damage.
 If your blood level is above 7% you need to be screened for diabetes.
 Ideally, your doctor should also test your insulin level to get a full picture of your blood sugar control.
 You want your ‘fasting’ blood sugar level to be below 6, your ‘after a meal’ blood sugar level to be below 7 and your Glycosylated Haemoglobin to be as low as possible, and certainly below 6.3%.(1)